indietyp/django-automated-logging/README.rst

 5. many options to choose from - including the exclusion of certain packages, aswell as the disabling of database based logger
 6. does what it needs to do - **nothing more**.
 7. completely automated - nothing needs to be included from you, besides in the ``settings.py`` of your project.
-8. This package also catches logging messages unrelated to the package, if wanted - like logging statements in your own application - these statements need then be included in the LOGGING variable and forwarded to the DatabaseLogger.
+8. This python package also catches logging messages unrelated to the package itself, if this is wanted - unrelated logging statements from e.g. your code, or djangos code can be catched.
+You just need to include the database handler to your handlers in ``LOGGING`` and enable the module ``unspecified``.

 Setup